BrowserGuard

 Configuration

 Click the BrowserGuard icon in the Chrome toolbar to access the popup UI.
-From there you can:
+From there:

 - Toggle detection on or off per tab or globally